redconfetti/com.redconfetti/old/_posts/2003-06-14-objectivism-and-miller-power.md

 his philosophy, but after his last name - Lundy.
 If I was to put a name to what I understand of reality right now, I'd probably call mine something like "Objective Determinism", or probably not call it a philosophy but "Theory of Deterministic Physics".
-I haven'! t studied anything of physics or quantum physics or anything of the sc mined order, a random chaos, or some third option which I know nothing of.
+I haven't studied anything of physics or quantum physics or anything of the sc mined order, a random chaos, or some third option which I know nothing of.